-China's average price for cotton knit shirts and blouses imported during the 12-month period ending July 2004 was\$77.58 per dozen.
-If China's price for the subject products declines at the same rate that prices fell in the apparel categories removed from quota in 2002 (53%), the price for the subject products will drop to \$41.12 per dozen after January 2005.
-This predicted price decline on imports from China compares with an estimated average U.S. production price of \$42.61 per dozen.18
+China's average price for cotton and man-made fiber woven shirts imported during the 12-month period ending July 2004 was \$63.04 per dozen.
+If China's price for the subject products declines at the same rate that prices fell in the apparel categories removed from quota in 2002 (53%), the price for the subject products will drop to \$30 per dozen after January 2005.
+Due to the fact that U.S. Census data does not distinguish between knit and woven tops, it was not possible to obtain a unit production price for the subject products.